dylanwglenn/anki-translator/README.md

 	<img src="screenshot.jpg" alt="GUI screenshot" title="screenshot" width="400px;"/>
 </p>

 The program will detect which langauge to translate to/from based on the text box the cursor is active in.
-If the course is active in the "English" text box, it will transalte to the target language, and vise versa.
+If the course is active in the "English" text box, it will translate to the target language, and vise versa.